chance2021/lab24-argo-cicd/README.md

    kubectl argo rollouts get rollout my-service-dev-hello-world -n my-service-dev --watch
    ```
 4. Port-forward the service (`kubectl -n my-service-dev port-forward svc/my-service 8080:80`) and browse `http://localhost:8080` to see the updated page being served from the new container image.
+   The page shows the current version string; when your change deploys you’ll see the new text immediately.

 This verification round-trip proves the webhook, EventSource, Workflow, Argo CD, and Rollout all work together to deploy new code onto Minikube automatically.